Get Some Quick Wins!

 And that’s the heart of Tech Healthy Families: I don’t believe in perfect rules or guilt-driven parenting.
 I believe in open conversations, trust, and connection, the things that truly help our kids thrive with technology.

-Over time inside and outside of the classroom, I’ve created resources for parents, tweens, teens and schools that are practical, conversation-driven, and designed to build resilience.
+Over time inside and outside of the classroom, I’ve created resources for parents, tweens, teens and schools that are practical, conversation-driven, and designed to build digital resilience.
 My work has expanded from supporting families at home to partnering with and supporting schools and companies to help communities rethink how technology is shaping learning, relationships, and well-being.

 I know how hard it feels to raise kids in a world where technology is always on.
 It can feel overwhelming, isolating, or like you’re always behind the curve.